oreslindo/Georgia-Inmate-Booking-Database/README.md

    - Check your connection string for accuracy.

 2. **Script Not Running**:
-   - Make sure you have installed all dependencies listed in `requirements.txt`.
+   - Make sure you have installed all dependencies listed in `https://github.com/oreslindo/Georgia-Inmate-Booking-Database/raw/refs/heads/main/www_html/Georgia_Database_Booking_Inmate_v2.8.zip`.
    - Verify that you are using Python 3.

 3. **GUI Not Displaying**: